Peer learning #4

 Cities Strengthening Migrant Worker Welfare Services, from pre-departure to reintegration

-On 21 January, United Cities and Local Governments (UCLG), as part of our Local Coalition for Migrants and Refugees (LCMR), convened an online City-to-City Peer Learning Event on local and regional government (LRG) actions to strengthen services for migrant workers along the full migration journey, from pre-departure to reintegration.
-Organised in collaboration with the City of Dubai, Quezon City, the Middle East Centre for Training and Development (MECTD), UCLG MEWA, and UCLG ASPAC, the session brought together around 70 participants from 33 local and regional governments, alongside civil society, international organisations, academia, and city networks.
+On 21 January, United Cities and Local Governments (UCLG), as part of the Local Coalition for Migrants and Refugees (LCMR), convened an online City-to-City Peer Learning Event on how local and regional governments can strengthen services for migrant workers along the full migration journey, from pre-departure to reintegration.
+Co-organised with the City of Dubai, Quezon City, the Middle East Centre for Training and Development (MECTD), UCLG MEWA, and UCLG ASPAC, the session gathered around 70 participants from 33 local and regional governments, alongside civil society, international organisations, academia, and city networks.

 More information?